 Be sure to place a work order from Facilities Management at least three days in advance, if a room needs to be cleaned before your event.

 If you require Canadian, Memorial or Newfoundland flags and flag stands or Word templates for invitations and name tags.

-The Marketing Events Coordinator in Marketing & Communications will be pleased to answer questions you may have while planning your event.
+The events team in Marketing & Communications will be pleased to answer questions you may have while planning your event.

 Rental Rate (+ HST)

 25 – 40

 120 – 330

 $250/session ** $400/day

 * Classroom seating style varies from moveable desks, fixed seating or tables and chairs, other charges may apply depending on requirements